atrauzzi/protoculture-react-oidc-client/readme.md

 ## About

 A convenience wrapper around the `oidc-client` library to make it available in React.
-Supports both hooks and as consumers.
+Supports both hooks and react consumers.

 ## Meta